LoreMontero/LoreMontero/README.md

 - 👀 I’m interested in
 [
   Front End Dev,
+  Back End Dev
 ]

-- 🌱 I’m currently learning how to front end development.
+- 🌱 I’m currently learning how Full Stack development.

 <!---
 LoreMontero/LoreMontero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.